BSc, MA, DCPsych, AFBPsS, UKCP Reg, CPsychol, HCPC registered practitioner psychologist

 Recent publications include:

-- (In press) The Existential Crisis of Motherhood, edited book, Palgrave
+- (2020) The Existential Crisis of Motherhood, edited book, Palgrave

 - (2018) Existential Therapy: Distinctive Features’ co-authored with Emmy van Deurzen, Routledge